Junker: Honorific title

-Usage

 Junker (and its cognates) was traditionally used as a noble honorific throughout the German-speaking parts of Europe.
 The title today survives in its traditional meaning in the Netherlands and Belgium in the Dutch form Jonkheer.

-The term was also used in several countries in the title Kammerjunker, the German and Scandinavian equivalent of the French valet de chambre, a position usually given to young noble men in the service of a princely rank person at the court.
-A Kammerjunker was ranked below a chamberlain, but above a chamber page.
-It has also been used in military roles in the German and Scandinavian realm, such as Fahnenjunker and its Scandinavian equivalents (for instance: fanjunkare).

-In Denmark, the term Junker connotes a young lord, originally the son of a medieval duke or count, but also a term for a member of the privileged landowner class.
-Before 1375 the honorific was also suitable for Danish royal sons.
-It was also used in the title Kammerjunker within the royal household.

-Modern popular usage in Prussia
+Germany

 In modern Prussian history, the term became popularly used as a loosely defined synecdoche for the landed nobility (particularly of so-called East Elbia) who controlled almost all of the land and government, or by extension, the Prussian estate owners regardless of noble status.
 With the formation of the German Empire in 1871, the Junkers dominated the central German government and the Prussian military.
 A leading representative was Prince Otto von Bismarck.
 "The Junkers" of Prussia were often contrasted with the elites of the western and southern states in Germany, such as the city-republic of Hamburg (which had no nobility) or Catholic states like Bavaria, in which the "Junker class" of Prussia was often viewed with contempt.
-After World War II, the junker class, which had formed much of the officer corps of the Wehrmacht and whose prominent member President and former General Paul von Hindenburg had appointed Hitler chancellor in 1933, was often blamed for Prussian militarism, the rise of the Nazis and World War II.
+After World War I, the junker class, which had formed much of the officer corps of the Wehrmacht and whose prominent member President and former General Paul von Hindenburg had appointed Hitler chancellor in 1933, was often blamed for Prussian militarism, the rise of the Nazis and World War II.
 As a consequence, a land reform in the Soviet Occupation Zone which had the goal of collectivization along Soviet lines was justified in propaganda as a strike against the Junker class with the slogan "Junkerland in Bauernhand" (junker lands in peasant hands).